Iranian Kurdistan: Execution of political prisoners

 In November 2009, Iran executed Ehsan Fattahian – the first of over a dozen political prisoners on death row – despite an international campaign calling for his release.
 Authorities accused Fattahian of carrying arms for an "illegal organization" and sentenced him to several years in prison.
 Fattahian never confessed to carrying arms and was not given a fair trial, nor was he permitted access to his lawyer, and the Komala – the illegal organization he was accused of associating with – claimed that he had left the group a long time ago.
 Fattahian attempted to appeal, and when he did so, he was sentenced to death for "enmity against God".
 His execution was condemned by human rights groups and activists internationally.

 In January 2010, Iran executed a second Kurdish political prisoner, Fasih Yasamani, for "enmity against God".
 Like Fattahian, Yasamani was tortured and authorities tried to force him to confess, but he refused.
 He was also denied a fair trial.

 Without notifying the families or lawyers of the political prisoners, Iranian authorities ordered the execution of four more Kurdish political prisoners – Ali Heydarian, Farhad Vakili, Mehdi Eslamian, Shirin Alam Hooli, and Farzad Kamangar, a teacher who received a lot of attention internationally following his arrest – in Iran on May 9, 2010.
-The four political prisoners suffered severe torture at the hands of Iranian authorities and were also forced to confess their memberships in an illegal organization – namely PJAK.
+The four political prisoners suffered severe torture at the hands of Iranian authorities and were also forced to confess to membership in the illegal PJAK.
 None of the activists were given fair trials nor did they have access to their lawyers.
 Amnesty International described the executions as "a blatant attempt to intimidate members of the Kurdish minority."

 Despite repeated international calls demanding the release or retrial of these four political prisoners, all were executed without any prior notice or warning.
 Following the executions, Iranian authorities refused to return the bodies of those executed to their families.

-As of May 2010, there were at least 16 other Kurdish political prisoners on death row.
-Not one case has been reported as having received a fair trial.
+By May 2010, at least 16 other Kurdish political prisoners were awaiting execution.
+There were no reports that any of them had received a fair trial.

+Kurdish groups and self-determination

+Several Kurdish organisations existed in Iran in the late twentieth and early twenty-first centuries, most advocating some form of self-determination.
+During early 2026, the Kurdish militia in the region began a revolt which has come to be known as the 2026 Kurdish–Iranian crisis.
+The rebels aimed to achieve the fall of the Iranian state and self determination.

+In February 2026, the Coalition of Political Forces of Iranian Kurdistan (CPFIK) was formed as an alliance of major Iranian Kurdish parties.
+It emerged during the 2025–2026 internal crisis in Iran, amid rising Kurdish unrest.
+Its aim was to unite Kurdish forces in Iranian Kurdistan following the 2025–2026 protests, the resulting instability of the Islamic Republic of Iran, and the subsequent United States military buildup in the Middle East.
+The US has voiced support and possible aid to these groups who have united to form the CPFIK.